Discover the Delights of the Ice Cream Bean Tree (

 Medicinal and Traditional Uses

 Beyond its role as a food source, the Ice Cream Bean tree has been used in traditional medicine for its potential health benefits.
-Indigenous groups have used various parts of the tree, including its bark and leaves, to treat ailments such as inflammation, stomach issues, and infections.
+Indigenous groups have utilized various parts of the tree, including its bark and leaves, to treat ailments such as inflammation, stomach issues, and infections.
 The antioxidant-rich properties of the pulp may also support immune function and overall health.

 Environmental Impact and Sustainable Agriculture